Seanny123/seanaubin.github.io/content/post/2017-11-18-Biological-Modeling.md

 1. Neurons represent inputs and the outside world
 2. Neurons transform these inputs using synapses, dendrites and axons
-3. Neurons learn over time how to do both these things
+3. Neurons learn over time how to do both items 1 and 2.
 4. Brain areas specialize to carry out certain computations

 Neuroscientific models will only gain explanatory power with greater constraints.